dkhaothong/dkhaothong.github.io/_projects/Marketplace.md

 ## OVERVIEW

-**_Due to a nondisclosure agreement, identifying characteristics and some deliverables of the project have been left out._**
+**_Due to a nondisclosure agreement, many details of the project have been left out.
+Contact me for further discussion._**

 #### The Problem